ash0080/grav-plugin-cascade-filters/README.md

 The **Cascade Filters** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Cascadefilters is a Grav plugin that generates a multiple layer filters collected throughout the site. main features includes:
 * Selectable taxonomy types;
-* Links have 3 states: normal, active, disable ( the plugin will loop the child items's taxomomies to check if a link will continue to work or not, in another words, the filters are associated;
+* Links have 3 states: normal, active, disabled ( the plugin will loops the child items's taxomomies to check if a link will continue to work or not, in another words, the filters are associated;
 * Generally, the plugin provides a pages selector to let you choice where to place the filters on, but it not designed for a site-wide usage.
+However, you can fork it as you wish.

 ![Cascade Filters](assets/screenshot.gif)